 - Branding on target: if you can comment in a way that’s on target with your brand, and is original/unique enough, then you can improve brand sentiment of your audience.

 5) Connect With Your Audience

-Think about this: you wouldn’t write a post for a 15 year old the same way you would for a 50 year old.
+Think about this: you wouldn’t write a post or a tweet for a 15 year old the same way you would for a 50 year old.
 So, you should also know what social media networks the different age groups generally gravitate towards, or where the momentum is going.

 Now having said that, there’s no magic bullet list of the best social media search engines.
 The hot favorite network among marketers changes every few years: first it was Twitter, then it was Facebook, and now it’s Instagram.
 What’s more important is to figure out what networks your target audience likes to frequent and why.

 It’s also important to take a multi channel approach.
-After all, most people today use multiple social media search engines – different networks for different purposes.
+After all, most social searchers today use multiple social media search boxes- different networks for different purposes.

 - Facebook is increasingly being adopted by older age groups

 - Twitter is more of a news source, and as a result it’s being adopted by all age groups